-- ENCE 410 Advanced Strength of Materials (3) Prerequisites: ENCE 353; and MATH 246.
-For ENCE majors only.
+ENCE 410 Advanced Strength of Materials (3) Prerequisites: ENCE 353, MATH 246, and permission of department.
 Behavior of structural members under load.
 Straight and curved beam analysis, unsymmetrical bending, shear center, beams on elastic foundation.
 Tensions of solid and thin walled members.
 Applied elasticity and stress-strain relations.
-Advanced topics in mechanics. - ENCE 420 Construction Equipment and Methods (3) Prerequisite: ENCE 320.
+Advanced topics in mechanics.

+ENCE 420 Construction Equipment and Methods (3) Prerequisite: ENCE 320 and permission of department.
 Senior standing.
-For ENCE majors only.
 Evaluation and selection of equipment and methods for construction of projects, including earthmoving, paving, steel and concrete construction, formwork, trenching, cofferdams, rock excavation, tunneling, site preparation and organization.
 Design of formwork, trench supports, and cofferdams.

 ENCE 423 Project Estimating, Planning and Control (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisite: ENCE 320.
-For ENCE majors only.
-Application of planning and scheduling techniques for construction work: introduction to resource leveling and time-cost tradeoffs; cost estimating, cost indices, parametric estimates, unit price estimates.
+Prerequisite: ENCE 320 and permission of department.
+Application of planning and scheduling techniques for construction work; introduction to resource leveling and timecost tradeoffs; cost estimating, cost indices, parametric estimates, unit price estimates.

-ENCE 425 Decision Analysis for Engineering (3) Prerequisite: ENCE 320.
-For ENCE majors only.
+ENCE 425 Decision Analysis for Engineering (3) Prerequisite: ENCE 320 and permission of department.
 Probability Basics.
 Subjective Probability.
 Theoretical Probability Models.
 Using Data.
 Introduction to Decision Analysis.
 Elements of Decision Problems.
 Structuring Decisions.
 Making Choices.
 Sensitivity Analysis.
 Creativity and Decision-Making.
 Monte Carlo Simulation.
 Value of Information.
 Risk-Based Systems Engineering.

 ENCE 430 Flow in Open Channels and Conveyance Structures (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisite: ENCE 330.
-For ENCE majors only.
+Prerequisite: ENCE 330 and permission of department.
 Application of theoretical, experimental and computer simulation techniques in the design of open channels and conveyance structures including transitions, spillways, culverts, wiers, and bridge openings.
 Uniform and non-uniform flows under subcritical or supercritical conditions.
 Analysis of unsteady, spatially varied overland and channel flows.
 Laboratories will emphasize techniques to improve understanding of complex flow phenomena and to provide design information.

-ENCE 431 Surface Water Hydrology (3) Prerequisite: ENCE 330.
+ENCE 431 Surface Water Hydrology (3) Prerequisite: ENCE 330 and permission of department.
 Study of the physical processes of the hydrologic cycle.
 Hydrometeorology, concepts of weather modification, evaporation and transpiration infiltration studies, runoff computations, flood routing, reservoir requirements, emphasis on process simulation as a tool in the water resource development.

-ENCE 432 Ground Water Hydrology (3) Prerequisite: ENCE 330.
+ENCE 432 Ground Water Hydrology (3) Prerequisite: ENCE 330 and permission of department.
 Concepts related to the development of the ground water resource, hydrogeology, hydrodynamics of flow through porous media, hydraulics of wells, artificial recharge, sea water intrusion, basin-wide ground water development.

 ENCE 433 Environmental Engineering Analysis (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisites: CHEM 133 and ENES 221 and CHEM 233.
+Prerequisites: CHEM 133, ENES 221, CHEM 233, and permission of department.
 The theory and analytical techniques used in evaluating man's environment.
 Emphasis on quantitative, physical, electroanalytical and organic chemistry as applied to chemical analysis of water.

 ENCE 435 Sanitary Engineering Analysis and Design (3) Two hours of lecture and two hours of laboratory per week.
-Prerequisites: ENES 221 and ENCE 330 and CHEM 233.
+Prerequisites: ENES 221, ENCE 330, CHEM 233, and permission of department.
 The application of sanitary analysis and fundamental principles to the design and operation of water and waste water treatment plants and the control of stream pollution.

-ENCE 436 Drinking Water Treatment (3) Prerequisites: ENCE 315 and CHEM 233.
-Basic theory and practical design considerations for unit processes involved in drinking water treatment.
+ENCE 436 Drinking Water Treatment (3) Prerequisites: ENCE 315, CHEM 233, and permission of department.
+Basic theory and practical design considerations for unit proceesses involved in drinking water treatment.
 The physiochemical operations considered include coagulation/flocculation, sedimentation, filtration, adsorption, ion exchange, aeration, and disinfection.